fsantanna-no/ce0/doc/recs.md

 Ownership can be transferred by reassigning the value to another assignee, which can live in another scope.
-Single ownership implies that recursive values can only form trees of ownerships, but not graphs with cycles or even generic DAGs.
+Single ownership implies that recursive values can only form trees of ownerships, but not generic DAGs (e.g., graphs with cycles).
-A value can also be shared with a pointer without transferring ownership, in which case generic graphs are possible.
+In some situations, a value can be shared with a pointer without transferring ownership, in which case generic graphs are possible.

 *Ce* ensures that deallocation occurs exactly once at the very moment when there are no more active pointers to the value.